Headline Of The Day

 Transition out of Activity

-Announce headline(s) in reporter voice, perhaps with an “that’s all for now back to you (Teacher’s Name).
+Announce headline(s) in a reporter voice, perhaps with an “That’s all for now back to you (Teacher’s Name).

 Students at desks/tables or in community space.
-All students should be able to see you and each other in whatever arrangement makes sense.
+All students should be able to observe you and each other in whatever arrangement makes sense.

-- Allow extra time for a response when asking questions.
+- Allow ample time for a response when asking questions.

-- Responses can be communicated verbally, written or with a device.
+- Responses can be communicated verbally, written, signed or with an augmentative communication device.

-- Illustration of or an actual newspaper can accompany definition of a headline.
+- Consider providing an illustration of or an actual newspaper that can accompany the definition of a headline.

-- Participate and model activity (including word combinations).
+- Participate and model the activity including word combinations.